Jabser/TT-Custom-Search/README.md

 # TT Custom Search

-Coming soon

-# TT Custom Search
 TT Custom Search is custom a homepage for your browser.
 It is specifically created for trophy hunters on [TrueTrophies](https://www.truetrophies.com/).

-Looking for TrueTrophies?
-That can be found [here](https://github.com/Jabser/TT-Custom-Search).
+Looking for TrueAchievements?
+That can be found [here](https://github.com/Jabser/TA-Custom-Search).

 ![cover](cover.png)